caitlinturnidge/lmnh-plant-pipeline/terraform/README.md

 - Run `terraform init`
 - Run `terraform apply` to create all cloud resources
 - Run `terraform destroy` to delete all cloud resources

+## Assumptions

+- The ECR images for daily pipeline, minute pipeline and the dashboard already exist.